 Vodka Camomile, Cocktail for a Revolution.
 Excerpt.
 'Sketch' for a book, published in Agni, Boston University, 2016.

-JUSTICE FOR THE MOTHER — PERFUMES & BAZAAR, THE GARDEN OF ALLAH
+JUSTICE FOR THE MOTHER — PERFUMES & BAZAAR

-Justice For the Mother and Perfumes & Bazaar, The Garden of Allah.
-Installation views, Occidentalism, Cairo and the 2010 Sydney Biennial, The beauty of Distance, digital montages in Photoshop, 560X248CM.
+Justice for the Mother and Perfumes & Bazaar, The Garden of Allah.
+Installation views, Occidentalism, Cairo and The Beauty of Distance, Sydney Biennial, 2010.
+Digital montages, 560X248CM.
 Material variable. © Lara Baladi, 2016/07.

 Roba Vecchia, (Italian, Ragman).
 Installation view, Townhouse Gallery of Contemporary Art.
 Life size kaleidoscope, rear projection on mirrors, specially written software.
 1120X245CM.
 Egypt. © Lara Baladi, 2006.

-Photo essay commissioned by and for Bidoun Magazine, Dubai, United Arab Emirates. © Lara Baladi, 2005.
+Photo-essay commissioned by Bidoun Magazine, Dubai, United Arab Emirates. © Lara Baladi, 2005.

 SANDOUK EL DOUNIA